American superstar architect Frank Gehry dies at age 96

 1989 Pritzker Prize

-His breakthrough project was in 1978 rebuilding his own Santa Monica home - taking a pink traditional Dutch colonial house and turning it into something fantastical with common materials such chain-link fencing, corrugated aluminum and unfinished plywood.
+His breakthrough project was in 1978 rebuilding his own Santa Monica home – taking a pink traditional Dutch colonial house and turning it into something fantastical with common materials such as chain-link fencing, corrugated aluminium and unfinished plywood.

-By the mid-1980s, Gehry was attracting international attention with buildings sheathed in stainless steel or aluminium that seemed to bend and sway, subverting the conventions of architecture.
+By the mid-1980s, he was attracting international attention with buildings sheathed in stainless steel or aluminium that seemed to bend and sway, subverting the conventions of architecture.

 Gehry, who was married twice and had four children, also designed furniture, jewellery, watches, a bottle for a vodka distiller and a hat for singer Lady Gaga that looked like a tall, crumpled mass of silver fabric.
 REUTERS